maxqblock/aws-security-call/README.md

+Attribution: This code is provided by Maxwell Block and requires attribution in any derivative works or distributions.
+Please include the original author's name, copyright notice, and a link to the original project.

-# AWS Security Call
+# Automated Security Alerts for GuardDuty

-It is important for compliance and security that in the event of critical security alerts, the security team is promptly notified.
-In the event of the highest level security alerts (such as CRITICAL GuardDuty findings) a member from the security team should recieve a call.
-This solution was created to improve security in AWS and properly notify the correct team, improving compliance, in the event of important security alerts.
+It is important that security teams are immediately informed when critical security events occur.
+High-severity alerts, such as HIGH GuardDuty findings, need direct and immediate communication with a security team member.
+This solution was developed to enhance security monitoring within AWS by ensuring that the right people are alerted quickly, which will improve compliance and responsiveness to significant security threats.

+This AWS Lambda function processes GuardDuty alerts, sending notifications via email and outbound calls for critical findings.
+It utilizes Amazon SNS to dispatch email alerts and Amazon Polly to synthesize speech for voice notifications.
+The function triggers an outbound call through Amazon Connect, ensuring prompt action on important GuardDuty findings.
+All key parameters, including SNS Topic ARN, S3 Bucket Name, and Amazon Connect details, are managed via environment variables for flexibility and ease of deployment.

-## Verify GuardDuty
+## Initial Steps

-To start, verify that GuardDuty is properly enabled in the environment.
-GuardDuty can be centralized with a delegated adminsistrator, or simply enabled in one AWS account.
+- Verify GuardDuty is enabled in the region and account you are deploying to (this solution will work best in the account containing the GuardDuty delegated administrator)
+- Setup Amazon Connect (shown below)